Is Marseille Worth Visiting? Our Mixed Review

 Normally I love European old towns, but Marseille’s old town, known as Le Panier, was just so sad.
 There was almost no one there – visitors, shoppers, tourists, or even merchants, really.
 There was a lot of graffiti and more garbage than other places.

 It had a rather abandoned feel and personally, we felt it lacked a lot of the charm compared to many of the other old towns we’ve visited in France or Europe.
-This was one of the things that left us with a sad impression and probably tainted Marseille as a whole for us.

 La Canebière